harrygr/Creuset/readme.md

 ### Front End

 Creuset uses npm modules with browserify for front-end scripts.
+Vue components are used and compiled with vueify.
 You should install the node dependencies with `npm install` before making changes.

-Styles are compiled from LESS.
+Styles are compiled from SASS.
 Some bower dependencies are used (install them with `bower install`).

 The whole lot can then be recompiled by running `gulp`.